The Solar Industry and U.S. Veterans

 Although there is a push for more veteran job growth within the solar industry, to do this means tackling various challenges that make the transition from active duty to civilian life difficult.
 The skills that many who have served in the armed forces acquire through their military service can easily be applied to the solar industry.
 Being able to translate those skills onto a resume or during an interview, however, is a different matter that many veterans struggle with when looking for work post service.

 Many veterans learn crafts and technical skills that can benefit the solar industry during their time in active duty.
 However, veterans also have workforce assets beyond strictly technical skills.
-The training that veterans receive during their service gives them an uncanny ability to effectively coordinate as part of a team.
+The training that veterans receive during their service enables them to both operate on their own and effectively coordinate as part of a team.
 This, along with their accumulated leadership skills, make many veterans perfect fits for work in the solar industry.
 It takes a team effort to raise and mount just one panel onto a rooftop, let alone multiple in an array.
 This is where solar training programs come into play.

-- Solar Ready Vets - This program, funded by the Department of Energy’s Sun Shot initiative, funds 6-week training programs for service members on military bases before they are discharged.
+- Solar Ready Vets - The Solar Ready Vets program, originally funded by the U.S. Department of Energy Solar Energy Technologies Office, consists of a 6-week training program for service members on military bases before they are discharged.
 It is an immersion program where they are taught the basics of solar installation, project management, and other industry necessities.
-By expanding the number of bases that provide this program, more veterans will be able to make the transition to solar jobs after their service period.2
+The program now runs independently at 10 military bases.2

 - Veterans in Solar Jobs by Sector Graph taken from the Solar Foundation’s Veterans In Solar: Securing America’s Energy Future Report, 2014.